preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/permissions/index.rst.txt

 Secrets
 ********
-The following settings can be available here:
+The following settings can be available here.
+Additional settings may have be added here depening on installed options in the tenant.

 .. image:: tenant-secrets-new.png